surajkumar345/Movie-Recommendation-System/README.md

 streamlit run app.py
 Note: similarity.pkl file is too large to upload on GitHub.
 It can be generated using the Jupyter notebook.
+Note: similarity.pkl file is too large to upload on GitHub.
+It can be generated using the Jupyter notebook.